jorgschonau/jorgschonau.github.io/sentiments.md

 Sentiment analyses is one of the standard methods for analysing any kinds of texts with R. Typical applications for text analysis are for example analysing tweets, evaluating user reviews (e.g. on Amazon) or gathering what newspapers are saying on specific topics.

-I'll explain here more about the details of the project, the dictionaries I used etc. But bascially I wanted to see how far one can use the standard dictionaries within R (NRC, Bing, AFINN & SentimentR) to analyse content (in this a number of well known books) and in how far the results differ.
+I'll explain here more about the details of the project, the dictionaries I used etc. But bascially I wanted to see how far one can use the standard dictionaries within R (NRC, Bing, AFINN & SentimentR) to analyse content (in this case a number of well known books) and in how far the results differ.

 ## Visualisations